-SMART is distinct from all other training approaches in that the evidenced-based, patent-pending program focuses on top-down processing of information, rather than bottom-up learning.
+SMART is distinct from all other training approaches in that the evidenced-based program focuses on top-down processing of information, rather than bottom-up learning.
 The research behind the SMART program shows that top-down, generalized meanings are more robustly stored and retrieved as compared to a rapid loss of specific details.
+The training has been successfully adapted for various populations including: students, warriors, healthy adults, and individuals with with traumatic brain injury.

 How do you assimilate and synthesize huge amounts of facts and opinions to get at the core ideas?
 It is a matter of conscious, effortful processing.
 It requires dynamically shifting from the facts at hand to the global view.
 This process of zooming in and zooming out allows individuals to reach beyond the tangible to the global picture.
 SMART teaches program participants to extract meaning from various sources, develop abstract ideas, and engage in futuristic thinking.